RESEARCH STARTER

 Acceleration refers to the rate at which an object changes its velocity, encompassing both increases and decreases in speed as well as changes in direction.
 It is a vector quantity, typically measured in meters per second squared (m/s²).
 There are two main types of acceleration: linear acceleration, which occurs when an object's speed changes in a straight line, and centripetal acceleration, experienced when an object moves in a circular path while its speed remains constant.
 The concept of acceleration is deeply rooted in classical physics, notably studied by pioneers like Galileo Galilei and Sir Isaac Newton.
 Newton's Second Law of Motion provides a foundational formula: the total force applied to an object equals its mass multiplied by its acceleration (F = ma).
 Additionally, the sensation of increased weight during rapid acceleration, known as g force, can have significant effects on the human body, particularly in high-speed scenarios like aviation or amusement rides.
 Understanding acceleration is essential for analyzing motion in various contexts, from everyday driving to complex scientific experiments.

-Acceleration is the rate of velocity change of a moving object, whether in a straight line or a curved or circular motion.
-This change of velocity is measured in meters per second per second, expressed as m/s2.
+Acceleration is the rate of change of velocity of a moving object, whether in a straight line or a curved or circular motion.
+This change of velocity is measured in meters per second per second, expressed as m/s².
 Acceleration occurs any time there is a change in speed or direction.
 It includes slowing down (negative acceleration) as well as speeding up.
 Because it involves both speed and direction, acceleration is a vector quantity.

 Overview